 Code Your Future may provide your information to our service providers.
 Subject to your communication preferences and our internal policies and procedures, this would include providing your information to third parties that work with us to deliver on our charitable purposes, and other entities that act as fundraisers for Code Your Future, sell Code Your Future products or provide Code Your Future with marketing information and services.

-We enter into contracts with all of these service providers that require them to comply with data protection laws and to ensure that they have appropriate controls in place to protect the security of your information.
+We enter into contracts with all of these service providers that require them to comply with the Data Protection Legislation and to ensure that they have appropriate controls in place to protect the security of your personal information.

 Links to other websites and organisations